-There are a few places on the internet where you can dig around and find production years for various hull numbers, and perhaps some anecdotal information about early Laser history.
-As the internet was just getting up and running, one industrious individual, Shevy Gunter, who published under the name “dr Laser”, collected quite a bit of information about the Laser and its history.
+There are a few places on the internet where you can dig around and find production years for various hull numbers, and perhaps some anecdotal information about early ILCA history.
+As the internet was just getting up and running, one industrious individual, Shevy Gunter, who published under the name “dr Laser”, collected quite a bit of information about the class and its history.
 His website is now defunct, though the original content is at least partially accessible through the internet archive.

 The information below is reproduced from the original website of dr Laser (Shevy Gunter).
 It is used with permission and with gratitude for the original compiler.

 How do I determine my sail number and boat year?

 Except for the very first boats, the serial number of the ILCA is on the transom.
 E.g.: PFS80000L879

 1971 to 1973 Hulls: For these initial ILCAs, the sail number is moulded on the deck, right under the bow eye.
 This Hull Identification Number (HIN) did not identify the builder.
 Beware!
 Some hulls with “Pointe-Claire” factory stickers in the cockpit have recently surfaced with hull numbers hand-etched under the bow eye!
 Ian Bruce, the father of ILCA manufacturing, claims that hulls with hand-etched numbers may not be “Performance Sailcraft, Pointe-Claire” products.
 In these cases, the authenticity of either the hull number or the manufacturing plant is questionable.